For suicide intervention training please see Volunteering and Training

 Lifeline holds two memorial services on the Mid Coast to remember those we have lost to suicide.

-Held on the 15th December 2017 at Tall Ships Reserve, Tinonee and the 22nd December 2017 at Windmill Hill, Port Macquarie.
+Held in December at Tall Ships Reserve, Tinonee and in December at Windmill Hill, Port Macquarie.

 Both non-denominational services start at 6pm.
 All welcome.